 Colorectal cancer usually affects older adults though it can happen to anyone at any age.
 It usually starts as small, non-cancerous (benign) clumps of cells called polyps that shaped on the inside of the colon.
-Eventually, these polyps can become colon cancers.
+Eventually, these polyps can progress to cancers.

 Signs and symptoms of colon cancer include: